4 Lease Accounting Errors you might be making

-When not applying this rule, there is a mistake as at the end of contract the asset will be fully depreciated, and it will be still part of the books of the entity.
+When not applying this rule, there is a mistake as, at the end of the contract, the asset will be fully depreciated, and it will still be part of the books of the entity.
 It should keep being depreciated until the end of its useful life.
-Also the asset value will be under-valued.
+Also, the asset value will be under-valued.

 4. Non-lease components included for Lease Accounting

-From the paragraphs 12 to 17 of IFRS 16 we can understand the lease accounting standard requires an entity to account for each lease component within a contract as a lease separately from non-lease components of the contract.
+From paragraphs 12 to 17 of IFRS 16, we can understand the lease accounting standard requires an entity to account for each lease component within a contract as a lease separately from non-lease components of the contract.

-Similar with the impact from point 2., if non-lease components are included in lease contracts valuations under IFRS 16, both asset and liability will be over-valued.
+Similar to the impact from point 2., if non-lease components are included in lease contract valuations under IFRS 16, both, asset and liability will be over-valued.